Small and Short Never Looked So Good

 However, plants only flower for a few days or weeks in these environments.
 The blossoms are colorful and generally large in relation to the size of the plant.

-As we walked around Wrangel Island I felt as if I wanted to protect this delicate carpet of flowers that all have to bud at the same time.
+As we walked around Wrangel Island I felt as if I wanted to protect this delicate carpet of Arctic flowers that all have to bud at the same time.
 I tried to not step on them to impact their short life!

 It’s a Small World

 Our hike through the Willow ‘forest’, through rocky riverbeds, up the spongy tundra hills was a highlight for me during my time on Wrangel Island.
-As I got to the viewpoint and looked out over the never-ending landscape I was humbled.
+As I got to the viewpoint and looked out over the never-ending landscape, I was humbled.

 wrangel island hiking